Social Proof: Linked(In) to Your Resume

 LinkedIn Recommendations offer employers a form of "proof" that a skill or accomplishment proclaimed on the resume has been visible to someone willing to publish a recommendation for the world to see on LinkedIn.
 And the Recommendations are connected to specific jobs listed in the Profile, confirming the validity of that claim on the resume.

 Yes, I've heard criticism that the LinkedIn Recommendations are always positive, so they can't be useful.
 It makes little sense to me.
 Who offers references, even privately, that are not from someone with a similarly-positive opinion of the job seeker?
 Why would anyone expect different action or a different result?

 4. Confirmation of Names, Dates, and Time Frames

 The dates on the resume can be compared with the dates on the LinkedIn Profile to demonstrate agreement on timingor not.
 Did the job seeker work at company XYZ for 3 years or 5 years?
 And, was that 5 years ago or 10 years ago?

 5. Affirmation of "With-It-Ness"

-Having a complete and active LinkedIn Profile affirms that the job seeker understands how to operate in today’s largest online business network.
-It also indicates that the job seeker understands the importance of the Internet to business, from marketing and sales to research and data collection. ”Old fogies” don’t have LinkedIn Profiles and don’t understand how important it is (which is really too bad!).
+Having a complete and active LinkedIn Profile affirms that the job seeker understands how to operate in today's largest online business network.
+It also indicates that the job seeker understands the importance of the Internet to business, from marketing and sales to research and data collection.
+"Old fogies" don't have LinkedIn Profiles and don't understand how important a LinkedIn Profile is for the success of their job search (which is really too bad!).

 Having a public site where the information on the resume may be confirmed (or not) is an enormous help to employers.
 And, it is also a help to job seekers.
 Certainly, some people may not be 100% truthful on their LinkedIn Profiles, but they are often more truthful in a venue where false or misleading claims may be "outed" by people who know better.
 Social Proof comes to job search through, logically, social media.